karandeep772/Hotel-Management-System/README.md

 ## Objective

-"The objective of the Hotel Management System is to streamline and enhance the guest booking experience for a delightful stay for the guests while providing comprehensive tools for hotel managers to efficiently oversee staff management"
+"The objective of the Hotel Management System is to streamline and enhance the guest booking experience for a delightful stay for the guests while providing comprehensive tools for hotel managers to efficiently oversee staff management."

 ## Contributors